Best Foster Care Guide for Yukon's Dual-System Territory

 The Yukon Foster Care Guide is structured around the territory's concurrent jurisdiction reality.
 Here is what that means in practice:

 All 11 self-governing First Nations mapped.
 From Champagne and Aishihik First Nations in Haines Junction to Vuntut Gwitchin in Old Crow, each nation has its own approach to child welfare.
 The guide covers community locations, agreement effective dates, service delivery models, and what to expect when working with each nation's child and family services team.
-It also covers the three non-self-governing nations (Liard, Ross River Dena Council, White River) and how placements involving their citizens work through CYFN.
+It also covers the three non-self-governing nations (Liard, Ross River Dena Council, White River) and directs readers to confirm how placements involving their citizens are coordinated with HSS and CYFN.

 The four-law navigator.
-The CFSA, the 2022 Bill 11 amendments, Bill C-92, and the relevant Self-Government Agreement all govern your obligations.
-The guide explains how these laws interact, where territorial law yields to First Nations jurisdiction, and what "concurrent jurisdiction" means when a social worker from HSS and a liaison from a First Nation are both involved in your placement.
+The CFSA, its 2022 Bill 11 amendments, Bill C-92 where applicable to Indigenous children, and the relevant Self-Government Agreement may all be relevant to your obligations.
+The guide explains how these frameworks interact, where an applicable agreement affects the territorial process, and what "concurrent jurisdiction" means when a social worker from HSS and a liaison from a First Nation are both involved in your placement.

 Cultural obligations as practice, not theory.
-When an Indigenous child is placed in your home, the 2022 CFSA amendments require a Cultural Plan.
-The guide turns that requirement into action: how to facilitate ceremony participation, access traditional foods, support land-based activities, find language resources for eight Indigenous languages (Southern Tutchone, Northern Tutchone, Tlingit, Gwich'in, Kaska, Upper Tanana, Han, Tagish), and work with the child's First Nation to maintain their citizenship and territorial connections.
+When a child is in the custody of the Director, the 2022 CFSA amendments require a Cultural Plan.
+The guide turns that requirement into action: how to facilitate ceremony participation, access traditional foods, support land-based activities, find language resources for eight Indigenous languages (Southern Tutchone, Northern Tutchone, Tlingit, Gwich'in, Kaska, Upper Tanana, Hän, Tagish), and work with the child's First Nation to maintain their citizenship and territorial connections.

 The Family Council framework.
-In self-governing nations like Carcross/Tagish First Nation, the real decision-making power often sits with a Family Council, not a territorial court.
-Presenting yourself to a council is a fundamentally different skill than appearing in a court proceeding.
+In Carcross/Tagish First Nation, a Family Council may be part of the applicable family process under its Family Act.
+Ask the nation and HSS what process applies; presenting yourself to a council can be different from appearing in a court proceeding.
 The guide provides practical guidance on how these processes work and what they expect from caregivers.

 Free Download